leonardosecchin/scaled-algencan/README.md

 If you use this code in your publications, please cite us:

 > [R. Andreani, G. Haeser, M.L.
 Schuverdt, L.D.
 Secchin, P.J.S.
 Silva.
 On scaled stopping criteria for a safeguarded augmented
 Lagrangian method with theoretical guarantees.
-Mathematical Programming Computation, 2021.](https://doi.org/10.1007/s12532-021-00207-9)
+Mathematical Programming Computation, 14:121-146, 2022.](https://doi.org/10.1007/s12532-021-00207-9)

 Also, consider citing the Algencan's original reference:

-> R. Andreani, E. G. Birgin, J. M. Martínez and M. L. Schuverdt, "On Augmented Lagrangian methods with general lower-level constraints", SIAM Journal on Optimization 18, pp. 1286-1309, 2007.
+> R. Andreani, E. G. Birgin, J. M. Martínez and M. L. Schuverdt, "On Augmented Lagrangian methods with general lower-level constraints", SIAM Journal on Optimization, 18:1286-1309, 2007.